jinhoko/programming-docs/out-of-the-tar-pit/lecture1.md

 State := mutable state specifically. (variables, not value)

-Impact of state on testing : the common approach is to start from the beginning.
+Impact of state on **testing** : the common approach is to start from the beginning.
 It is however not always possible.
 The problem is that testing for *one set of inputs* tells you nothing at all about the behaviour of different *set of inputs*.

+Impact of state on **informal reasoning** : results in case-by-case mental simulation. ('if... then... otherwise... and that as well.. blablabla').
+The number of considerations grow exponentially.
+Consider, if a stateless procedure is dependent to the stateful procedure, it becomes a stateful procedure as well.

+What we have to do : **limit and manage** the state.

 #### 4.2.